bbc/peaks.js/README.md

   // Colour for the out marker of segments
   outMarkerColor: '#a0a0a0',

-  // Colour for the zoomed in waveform
+  // Colour for the zoomable waveform
   zoomWaveformColor: 'rgba(0, 225, 128, 1)',

   // Colour for the overview waveform
   overviewWaveformColor: 'rgba(0,0,0,0.2)',

   // Colour for the overview waveform rectangle
-  // that shows what the zoom view shows
+  // that shows what the zoomable view shows
   overviewHighlightColor: 'grey',

   // The default number of pixels from the top and bottom of the canvas